TrustSid/Research-Paper-Summarizer-Chatbot/README.md

 # Interactive Chatbot with Document Summarization

-This project is an interactive chatbot that can summarize uploaded PDF documents and answer questions related to the summarized content.
+This project is an interactive chatbot that can summarize large PDF documents (research papers, financial documents, etc) and answer questions related to the summarized content.
 The chatbot also provides a dynamic and aesthetic text generation experience with a typing effect.

 ## Features